lopmade/STANDCON2022/Programming/Royal Colour Formula/README.md

 ```
 <img src="media/iter1.png" alt="Output of the first attempt">

-We are left with some odd numbers.
-This is due to the fact that the values that exceed 255 are deducted by 255.
-An even number deducted by an odd number will result in an odd number.
-So we add a check that if the result of (r + b - g) is an odd number, we add 255 to it.
+We are left with some fractional numbers.
+I surmise that this has something to do with the mod 255 (or more specifically speaking, a minus 255).
+An even number subtracted by an odd number results in an odd number.
+So I added a check that if the result of (r + b - g) is an odd number, we add 255 to it.

 Second attempt:
 ```python